ETD Q3 2026 Earnings Call Summary | Stock Taper

 • Consolidated Net Sales: $136 million, driven by higher average ticket prices and increased clearance sales, but offset by lower contract sales and a decline in delivered unit volume.

-• Gross Margin: 59.4%, impacted by tariffs, increased promotional activity, and higher clearance sales.
+• Gross Margin: 59.4%, impacted by tariffs, promotional activities, and increased clearance sales.

-• Adjusted Operating Income: $6.8 million, with an operating margin of 5%, affected by tariffs and increased digital spending.
+• Adjusted Operating Income: $6.8 million, with an operating margin of 5%, down due to higher tariffs and increased digital spending.

 • Adjusted Diluted EPS: $0.24.